CONDITIONS

 Sebaceous cysts: small cysts, firm lumps under the skin from blocked hair follicles or oil glands

-Fordyce spots: tiny, pale or white bumps that are completely harmless and don’t require treatment
+Fordyce spots: tiny, pale or white bumps that are completely harmless and don’t need treatment

 Skin tags: soft, flesh-coloured growths that can develop due to friction or hormonal changes